 - The changing desire for proximity to amenities and services

-This extensive, ongoing project uses consumer-led research to assess the aspirations of UK residents when it comes to their future homes, whilst providing an insight into value drivers in the housing sector.
+The research allows us to assess the aspirations of UK residents when it comes to their future homes, and thereby providing an insight into the value drivers within the housing sector.

 The publications in this extensive, on-going programme serve as a snapshot of our results so far and whilst the following pages are broad in scope, we believe that they have relevance to all those engaged in the housing market, whether investors, developers, operators, buyers and sellers, renters, local government or the public sector.